antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 The code example above uses the pre-trained TensorFlow model named *Inception v3*, available [here](https://storage.googleapis.com/download.tensorflow.org/models/inception5h.zip).

 In next releases, we will add functionality in ML.NET to enable identifying the expected inputs and outputs of TensorFlow models.
-For now, you can use the TensorFlow APIs or a tool like [Netron](https://github.com/lutzroeder/Netron) to explore the TensorFlow model.
+For now, use the TensorFlow APIs or a tool like [Netron](https://github.com/lutzroeder/Netron) to explore the TensorFlow model.

-If you open the previous sample TensorFlow model file (`tensorflow_inception_graph.pb`) with [Netron](https://github.com/lutzroeder/Netron) and explore the model's graph, you can see how it correlates the `InputColumn` with the node's `input` at the begining of the graph:
+If you open the previous sample TensorFlow model file (`tensorflow_inception_graph.pb`) with [Netron](https://github.com/lutzroeder/Netron) and explore the model's graph, you can see how it correlates the `InputColumn` with the node's `input` at the beginning of the graph:

 ![TensorFlow model's input in graph](v05-release-MLNET-Blog-Post-IMAGES/Input-Node-TF-Model.png)